Harburg seaport industrial and commercial area

 Key figures

-Container terminals and cargo ships in Harburg seaport
+Container terminals and cargo ships at the Harburg seaport

-An important part of the Port of Hamburg
+An integral part of the Port of Hamburg

-The Harburg seaport plays a central role in the Port of Hamburg with a special focus on general cargo, bulk goods and tankers.
-A key strategic logistics advantage of the port is its connection to the Hamburg port railway, which ensures a seamless link between ship and rail.
-This connection enables the efficient transport of large quantities of goods to the European hinterland and contributes to an environmentally friendly logistics solution by reducing dependence on road transport.
-DB Cargo Full Load Solutions is another key factor for rail freight handling in the Harburg seaport.
-This branch organises full loads by combining different modes of transport - from rail and road to combined transport.
-Rail-based solutions from DB Cargo make a significant contribution to reducing CO₂ emissions and offer flexible and reliable logistics solutions for national and international supply chains.
-Thanks to this optimal infrastructure, the Harburg seaport is establishing itself as an important transhipment centre for international freight transport and strengthening the Port of Hamburg's competitiveness.
+The Harburg seaport is an integral part of the Port of Hamburg, with a special focus on general cargo, bulk goods and tankers.
+A key strategic logistics advantage of the port is its connection to the Hamburg port railway, ensuring seamless links between ship and rail.
+This connection enables the efficient transport of large quantities of goods to the European hinterland and helps ensure eco-friendly logistics solutions by reducing dependence on road transport.
+DB Cargo Full Load Solutions is another key factor for rail freight handling in the Harburg seaport as it coordinates full loads by combining different modes of transport - from rail and road to combined transport.
+Rail-based solutions from DB Cargo make a significant contribution to reducing CO₂ emissions while offering flexible, reliable logistics solutions for national and international supply chains.
+Thanks to this optimal infrastructure, the Harburg seaport is establishing itself as an important transhipment centre for international freight transport and continues to strengthen the Port of Hamburg's competitiveness.

 Large open space in the Harburg seaport area

-The targeted remediation of contaminated sites is creating new space potential at the Harburg seaport, which is making a significant contribution to the dynamic development of this important transhipment centre.
-The clearing and preparation of former industrial and harbour sites makes it possible to provide modern and attractive areas for companies.
-Thanks to its excellent location in the Port of Hamburg and its modern infrastructure, the Harburg seaport offers optimal conditions for the efficient handling of goods flows.
-Companies from the recycling, circular economy, building materials and food sectors in particular benefit from the newly acquired space and the transport links to major transport routes.
-These ensure fast and flexible transport solutions for regional and international markets.
-Supported by the Fraunhofer Centre for Maritime Logistics and Services, which promotes innovative logistics concepts and sustainable technologies, the Harburg seaport is strengthening its role as an important transhipment point and thus securing the economic and ecological future viability of the Hamburg port region.
+The targeted remediation of contaminated sites is creating new space potential at the Harburg seaport, which is making a significant contribution to the dynamic development of this important trading centre.
+The clearing and preparation of former industrial and port sites makes it possible to provide modern and attractive areas for companies.
+Thanks to its excellent location in the Port of Hamburg and its modern infrastructure, the Harburg seaport offers ideal conditions for the efficient handling of goods flows.
+Companies from the recycling, circular economy, building materials and food sectors in particular benefit from the newly acquired space and the transport links to major transport routes, ensuring fast and flexible transport solutions for regional and international markets.
+Supported by the Fraunhofer Centre for Maritime Logistics and Services, which promotes innovative logistics concepts and sustainable technologies, the Harburg seaport is strengthening its role as an important transhipment point and thus helping secure the economic and ecological future of the Hamburg port region at large.

 The Harburg seaports are an important hub for the recycling and circular economy within the Port of Hamburg.
 Companies such as European Metal Recycling (EMR) and TSR Deutschland GmbH are based there and make a significant contribution to the environmentally friendly use of raw materials.